liampc/100-days-of-code/log.md

 Thoughts: Still confused with the workflow in using react, I feel like you have to go up and down, across your components to make it work.
 Although the process, surprisingly is quite similar to mine, I think vue is more organized but I still want to learn React.
 Practicing python is fun because it is more straightforward and neat.
 I think I'm going to try to learn the book so that I could find a job that uses python like web scraping, data mining to see whether I like doing it.

+## Day 73:

+finish a react tutorial.
+Still figuring out the process of using "this", state, and how to pass data using props.
+Also, learn python because it's so fun

+## Day 74:

+Follow another react tutorial.
+Practice by recreating my old library project using React

+## Day 75:
+Practice styling CSS of my library project using react.
+Learnt about opening csv files using python.

+## Day 76:
+learn and practice about destructuring, handling events, states, and hooks in React

+## Day 77:
+still practicing react.
+Learn and practice how to use useState function with multiple states, getting more used to the process of creating components, handling events.

+## Day 78 -79 :
+practice react by creating a simple feedback counter and random anecdote generator

+## Day 80 - 81:
+still practicing react.
+Having a hard time displaying data within nested object.
+Study python and do coding challenges in between

+## Day 82 - 83:
+focused more on python.
+Review data types, python syntax, turtle module in "How to think like a computer scientist" interactive book.
+Set up python dev environment and do coding challenges

+## Day 84 - 85:
+More python, study/review  python loops, unit testing, functions using turtle module.
+Do coding challenges in hackerrank

+## Day 86 - 87:
+Finished part 7-8 of How to think like a computer scientist.
+Practice python syntax, iterations, and learned about manipulating images.
+Syntax is quite similar to JS but I'm learning more about practices and techniques in problem-solving

+## Day 88-89:
+Practice python by manipulating images, practice python string methods, learn new algorithms and sequence, do coding challenges in HackerRank

+## Day 90:
+study python strings and lists methods, do exercises in "How to think like a CP scientist", do coding challenges in hackerrank

+## Day 91:
+Learn python lists methods, learn and practice using regex, do coding challenge in hackerrank

+## Day 92:
+Finished part 10 of How to think like a CP scientist, learned about tuples, practice list methods and do coding challenge

+## Day 93:
+Finished part 11 and 12 of How to think like a CP scientist which is about handling files and dictionaries.
+Do coding challenges in hackerrank.

+## Day 94-95:
+ Study about recursion, and practice it in edabit, learn about python classes and objects

+## Day 96:
+ Study and practice more about classes, do small python programs, and finished How to think like a CP scientist Grinning face with smiling eyes

+## Day 97:
+Study and use BeautifulSoup for the first time, learn how to parse HTML and navigating trees, practice using regex, learn about lambda expressions

+## Day 98:
+practice python by working with json, excel, csv and pdf files, practice regex, and do coding challenges in edabit

+## Day 99:
+Write small python programs to practice writing to file, using exceptions, handling multiple files, and storing data.

+## Day 100:
+Finished #100DaysOfCode!
+Today I learned about writing tests for functions and classes with python unittest module and using matplotlib for data visualization.
+Will be back for round 2 after finalizing what to do next